Piouscode/JavaScript-Calculator-/README.md

 ## Setup

-To use this calculator, simply clone or download the repository and open the index.html file in your web browser. or access it directly from this [URL](https://piouscode.github.io/JavaScript-Calculator-/)
+To use this calculator, simply clone or download the repository and open the index.html file in your web browser or you can access it directly from this [URL](https://piouscode.github.io/JavaScript-Calculator-/)

 ## Customization